hatedabamboo/notes.hatedabamboo.me/src/posts/project-bumpwf.md

 <p style="text-align: center; margin: 24px 0 24px 0;"><a href="mailto:reply@hatedabamboo.me?subject=Reply%20to%3A%20Project%3A%20bumpwf">Reply to this post ✉️</a></p>

-[^1]: Eventually I'm planning to come up with a solution to utilize `bumpwf` in workflows: either an example or an action.
+[^1]: Eventually I'm planning to come up with a solution to utilize `bumpwf` in workflows: either an example of a workflow or an action.
 [^2]: The name is weird, perhaps I will rename it further down the road.